Kaelus/Rocky/README.md

    - `ls /tmp`
    - Should be able to see the directory lost+found
    - Create or copy some files into /tmp
+     - For example,
        - `sudo touch /tmp/hello`
        - `echo 'Hello, World!' | sudo tee /tmp/hello`
-   - Type 9 in the terminal where you are running the Rocky node to enable verbose mode.
-(You can type 9 anytime to disable it)
+   - If you need more informative messages to be printed out, type '9' in the terminal where you are running the Rocky node to enable verbose mode.
+     - You can type '9' once more anytime to turn it off again.)
-   - Type 5 in the terminal where you are running the Rocky node to forcefully flush changes made so far to the replication broker.
+   - Type '5' in the terminal where you are running the Rocky node to forcefully flush changes made so far to the replication broker.
-     - This makes the benign writes to be flushed during the epoch 1.
+     - This makes the benign writes to be flushed during the last epoch (currently, the last epoch should be epoch 1).
-   - At last, corrupt the files. (e.g. simply write some threatening messages like "Pay me if you want your data!!!!" in one of text file you created or copied into the /tmp)
+   - At last, corrupt files.
+     -For instance, as follows, simply write some threatening messages like "Pay me if you want your data!!!!" in one of text file you created or copied into the /tmp
        - `echo 'Pay me if you want your data!!!!' | sudo tee /tmp/hello`
-   - Now, flush to the replication broker once more by typing 5.
-Also, remember the epoch number printed on the console (it should be 2)
+   - Now, flush to the replication broker once more by typing '5'.
+Also, remember the epoch number printed on the console (If you have been faithfully following this instruction, it should be epoch number 2 that is printed out.)
      - By doing this flushing, the tampering writes are flushed during the epoch 2.
 So, the epoch 2 is going to be the e_a which you want to rollback.
    - `sudo umount /tmp`